Loading...

 • Criminal record check certificate

-• Confirmation of health insurance
+• Proof of comprehensive health insurance

-Is Spain Affordable for International Students?
+Is Spain affordable for international students?

-Naturally, your outgoings will be higher in a city than in a town.
-For example, Barcelona is known as the most expensive city in Spain, where private apartment rentals can cost between €800 and 1,500 per month.
-Living in Madrid can be equally unaffordable—it’s the second-most expensive city in the country.
+Naturally, your outgoings will be higher in a city than in a town, but Spanish cities are still cheaper than many other European cities, including Zurich, London, Paris and Berlin.
+Barcelona and Madrid are the most expensive cities in Spain, where one-bedroom private apartment rentals can cost around 1,100 euros to 1,500 euros per month.

 Renting a room in a student residence hall can help keep costs down, as can buying food rather than eating out.
-International students are also required to purchase health insurance during their stay, which typically costs between 40 and 80 per month.

 Here are some typical monthly costs for a student in Spain:

-• Rent: €450–1,000
+• Rent: 450–1,500 euros

-• Groceries: €150–€300
+• Groceries: 150–300 euros

-• Transport: €40–€80
+• Transport: 20–50 euros

-• Restaurant meal: €10–€20
+• Restaurant meal: 10–24 euros

-• Gym membership: €40
+• Gym membership: around 40 euros

-Data gathered from numbeo.comuniversityliving.com
+Data gathered from numbeo.com and universityliving.com

-What are the Tuition Fees for International Students in Spain?
+What are the tuition fees for international students in Spain?

-For example, a bachelors or masters degree can cost between 10,000 and 35,000 (US$12,000–US$41,000) per year.
-Fees for specialized business master’s are usually a little more than this—the Master in Management program at IESE Business School costs €52,000 (US$61,000).
+At well-ranked business schools and international programs, a bachelor’s or master’s degree can cost roughly 10,000 to 35,000 euros (US$11,500–US$40,000) per year, while tuition at public universities is often significantly lower.
+Fees for specialized business master’s are usually a little more than this—the Master in Management program at IESE Business School costs 52,000 euros (US$60,000), for example.

 Other European organizations (including Santander) offer scholarships for international students to study in Spain.
 These may be worth checking if you fail to receive a scholarship from your university or business school.